ferrao/reveal-hide-slides/README.md

 }]
 ```

-The path to the configuration file should be placed inside the reval configuration section
+The path to the configuration file should be placed inside the reval configuration section:

 ```javascript
 Reveal.initialize({